-11.3 NSIPs, by virtue of their scale and complexity, are likely to require separate licences or permits under other regulatory regimes.
-Activities requiring consent not included, nor capable of being included in an application for development consent under the PA2008, may also have a significant effect on a European site and may also require AA by a different decision maker (competent authority) under other regulatory regimes before it can be authorised.
+5.3 NSIPs, by virtue of their scale and complexity, are likely to require separate licences or permits under other regulatory regimes.
+Activities requiring consent not included, or not capable of being included in an application for development consent under the PA2008, may also have a significant effect on a European site(s) and may also require AA by a different decision maker (Competent Authority) under other regulatory regimes before it can be authorised.

 European Protected Species (EPS) and Wild Birds

-|APFP||The Infrastructure Planning (Applications: Prescribed Forms and Procedure) Regulations 2009 (as amended)|
+|APFP Regulations||The Infrastructure Planning (Applications: Prescribed Forms and Procedure) Regulations 2009|

-|Competent Authority||In the case of NSIPs the competent authority, the decision-maker, is the relevant secretary of state|
+|Competent Authority||In the case of NSIPs the competent authority, the decision-maker, is the relevant Secretary of State|